 FRANK FOX / SCIENCE PHOTO LIBRARY FRANK FOX / SCIENCE PHOTO LIBRARY

 Mosquito larva siphon.
 Light microscope footage of the siphon (breathing tube) of a mosquito larva (family Culicidae).
 Mosquito larvae are aquatic and breathe through spiracles located on their abdomen, or through a siphon located on the end of the abdomen as seen here.
-Air from the above the water surface (lower left) is conducted through the siphon to a respiratory system of tracheal tubes.
+Air from above the water surface is conducted through the siphon to a respiratory system of tracheal tubes.
 These vessels permeate the tissues allowing diffusion of oxygen, carbon dioxide and water.

 Model release not required.
 Property release not required.